 LIGO Voyager would be a new detector operating in the existing LIGO observatory facilities.
-This epoch would involve cryogenic mirrors in the existing LIGO vacuum envelope.
+This detector would employ cryogenic mirrors in the existing LIGO vacuum envelope.
 A further factor of 3 increase in BNS range (to 1100 Mpc) is envisaged with a low frequency cutoff down to 10 Hz.
-Simulation and experimentation is underway now so that it could be possible to be operational by end of next decade (2030 -), see Figure 5 for the noise budget).
+Simulation and experimentation is underway now so that it could be possible to be operational in around a decade. see Figure 5 for the noise budget).
+A cryogenic upgrade to Cosmic Explorer would use the Voyager approach described below, and experience tells us that laying that groundwork early will have significant payoffs for the CE upgrade.

-LIGO Voyager will improve sensitivity across the entire LIGO frequency band, 10 Hz to 10 kHz.
+The LIGO Voyager design will improve sensitivity across the entire LIGO frequency band, 10 Hz to 8 kHz.
 However, substantial basic research is required to make the system design for Voyager a success because the subsystem improvements are tightly coupled: decisions made about one subsystem likely place requirements on other subsystems.
 For example, high frequency improvements achieved using increased laser power and low frequency improvements from reduced suspension thermal noise drive the need for low temperature operation.
 Low temperature will both reduce thermal distortions (optimize thermal conductivity) and lower the thermal noise of the mirrors.
 It also necessitates a change of the mirror substrate material (to silicon) and may also drive a change to the suspension material.
 The use of silicon optics drives a change to the laser wavelength to 2000 nm.
 The need to reduce scatter loss to maximize the effectiveness of squeezing across the spectrum may also be a driver for longer wavelength operation.
 In addition to new high-power lasers, the change in wavelength also drives a need for new optical components such as detectors, modulators, and Faraday isolators, all of which must meet LIGO requirements.
-The development of new optical coatings for low temperature with ultra-low optical and mechanical loss is also required.
-To achieve the broadband, low-temperature performance shown in figure 5, R&D is needed on (not prioritized):
+The development of new optical coatings for low temperature with ultra-low optical and mechanical loss is also required. achieve the broadband, low-temperature performance shown in figure 5, R&D is needed on (not prioritized):